Biotechnology: What is this?

 Current developments and perspectives

 Biotechnology is one of the most innovative and fastest-growing industries worldwide.
 Advances in molecular biology, bioinformatics, nanotechnology, and automation have not only accelerated research in recent years but also opened new industrial applications.
-Particularly dynamic developments are seen in personalized medicine, driven by genome sequencing, mRNA technologies, and cell-based therapies.
-The development of biologics and biosimilars continues to progress as well.
+Particularly dynamic developments are underway in personalized medicine, driven by advances in genome sequencing, mRNA technologies, and cell-based therapies.
+The development of biologics and biosimilars is also progressing.

 At the same time, the industry is working intensively to establish closed-loop systems.
 Biotechnological processes aim to replace fossil fuels, utilize CO₂ as a raw material, and make production more sustainable.
-In food technology, methods such as precision fermentation or the cultivation of animal cells (cell-based meat) offer new possibilities to produce animal-based products with lower resource consumption and potentially lower environmental impact.
-However, the true ecological and ethical effects of these technologies are still being extensively evaluated scientifically and regulatorily.
+In food technology, methods such as precision fermentation and the cultivation of animal cells (cell-based meat) offer new possibilities for producing animal-based products with lower resource consumption and potentially reduced environmental impact.
+However, the actual ecological and ethical effects of these technologies are still being extensively evaluated scientifically and regulatorily.